NitchayaninT/data-mining/Process/ch10/Clustering.md

 ### Normalization
 - distance-based
 - PCA works by analyzing variance, Features with large numeric scales dominate PCA, so need to do normalization before PCA
+- And its also needed before distance-calculations like K-means
 ### PCA
 PCA does **two things at the same time**
 1. **Finds directions with the highest variance** (captures most info, cuz variance = how much data spread out/changes)